mach-kernel/dwolla-recurring/README.md

 - Rails 4+
 - Bundler

-While creating `dwolla-recurring-heroku` I forgot to remove the ActiveRecord dependencies, but the application does not require any database access as all the data is processed via the Dwolla API.
+This application does not require any database access as all the data is processed via the Dwolla API.
 ActiveRecord has been removed from this project.

 ## Getting Started